edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 A `Connector` is a collection of data structures within a `CLPR Endpoint` that specify the connector's local state and outgoing message queue.
-Each connector has its own public/private ECDSA key pair.
-When a connector is registered with an endpoint, the registration message is signed by the connector's private key to establish authenticity and authority to create the connector.
-Part of the signed registration data is the public key to verify the private key's signature.
-Two connectors in two different CLPR Endpoints match if they share the same public key.
+Each connector has its own public/private ECDSA key pair, used solely for registration, pairing connectors between endpoints, and configuration updates.
+When a connector is registered with an endpoint, the registration message is signed by the connector's private key to establish authenticity and authority to create the connector on the endpoint.
+Two connectors in two differentCLPR Endpoints match if they share the same public key.
 When two connectors are successfully paired between two CLPR  Endpoints, a bidirectional `Channel` is formed for communicating connector queue state changes between the CLPR Endpoints.
-Before a channel can be formed, each of the CLPR Endpoints must have the matching connector public key registered along with the state data format and proof paradigm used by the remote CLPR endpoint.
-At least one of the CLPR Endpoints will need the valid IP Addresses of the other CLPR Endpoint.
+Before a channel can be formed, each of the CLPR Endpoints must have the matching connector public key registered along with the configuraiton for the remote endpoint's data format and proof paradigm.
 Two CLPR Endpoints may have many connectors between them, but a single connector may only connect two CLPR Endpoints.

 In addition to the configuration of the remote CLPR Endpoint, the signed connector registration data contains submission criteria and payment